MelikaaS/Random_Forest/README.md

 ## DataSet Overview
 The DataSet contains weather data for Seattle, WA from 2016  and retrieved using the NOAA Climate Data Online tool by [Will Koehrsen](https://github.com/WillKoehrsen)

-It's a small dataset with 348 samples and 12 columns .

 ### DataSet Description
 The below table shows the description of each column